zangles/MDA/README.en.md

 MDA is born from practice, not from theory.

 If a rule:
   * unnecessarily complicates the code
   * delays a critical delivery
   * adds friction without clear benefit

 Consciously breaking it is preferable to following it blindly.

-The key is to:
+The key is:
-* understand why the recommendation exists
+  * understanding why the recommendation exists
   * and what the cost of ignoring it is

 ---